-If you're a new or soon-to-be parent, Blue Cross Complete of Michigan can give you the resources, support and information you need during your pregnancy and after your baby is born.
+If you're a new or soon-to-be parent, Blue Cross Complete of Michigan can give you the resources, support and information you need during and after your pregnancy.

 You can join Bright Start by calling 1-888-288-1722 and selecting option 2.
 We’re available from 8 a.m. to 4:30 p.m.
 Monday through Friday.
 TTY users, call 1-888-987-5832.